morph-l2/morph-doc/docs/quick-start/2-wallet-setup.md

 ![Bitget Wallet](../../assets/docs/about/bitgetwallet.png)

 - Installation: Bitget Wallet can be installed from their [official website](https://web3.bitget.com/en/wallet-download).
-- Importing Configurations: To add Morph mainnet within Bitget Wallet, go to ‘Wallet’ tab, click on the mainnet dropdown, and select ‘Add Mainnet’.
-Search for Morph in the list and select it (to add testnet, select ‘Morph Holesky’).
+- Importing Configurations:

+1. To add Morph mainnet within Bitget Wallet, go to *Wallet* tab
+2. Click on the mainnet dropdown, and select *Add Mainnet*.
+3. Search for Morph in the list and select it (to add testnet, select *Morph Holesky*).

 ### MetaMask